fbpx

 What is a Workflow Engine and How Can It Help Your Business?

-November 20, 2022 | Read: 8 minutes
+September 11, 2024 | Read: 8 minutes

 What is a Workflow Engine?

-1. What is a workflow engine?
+1. What is a Workflow Engine?

 While workflow engines can be used to make sending emails, notifications, and filling in forms faster, they can also be used in more complex ways, as we’ll explore.